 Faculty and Colleagues

 - Treat other members of the profession in the same manner as they themselves wish to be treated.

 - Speak respectfully of other faculty and render assistance for professional betterment.

 - Refrain from lodging unsubstantiated allegations against colleagues to higher authorities.

 - Refrain from allowing considerations of caste, creed, religion, race or sex in their professional endeavor.

-Teachers and Authorities
+Faculty and Authorities